 New Musical Express

 Lennon had seen Geraldo Rivera's report for ABC TV on the physical and sexual abuse of the children and the poor facilities at the Staten Island school.
 He contacted Rivera and suggested they organise a benefit concert.
-Lennon enlisted Elephant's Memory, the band he had recently recorded the Some Time In New York City album with, and rehearsals took place on 18, 20 and 22 August.
+Lennon enlisted the band Elephant's Memory, with whom he had recently recorded the Some Time In New York City album, and rehearsals took place on 18, 20 and 22 August.

 Lennon was, like many Americans, scandalised by the conditions at Willowbrook.
 He likely also saw it as a chance to rehabilitate his public image, in the light of poor sales of Some Time In New York City and the Nixon administration's ongoing attempts to deport him.
 The success of George Harrison's Concert For Bangladesh the previous year may well have influenced his decision to get involved.